-Get inspired with some ideas for mapping your customer experience by taking a look at the following journey map designs from all over the web.
+Get inspired with some ideas for mapping your customer experience by taking a look at the following journey map designs from all over the web, followed by one of my own creations.
 Share a link to your own gorgeous creation in the comments below.

 Customer Journey Map